barbarer/py4e-int/_sources/functions/function_list_exercises.rst

     :feedback_d: Incorrect!
 The built-in python function, reverse, has to be used on the list before the list can be returned.
     :feedback_e: Incorrect!
 This code does not modify lst, the passed in parameter.

     Which of the following line(s) of code would properly return a reversed list?
-(Note: commas represent line breaks)
+(Note: Commas represent line breaks)

     .. code-block:: python